meghanking/puzzle-loop/README.md

 puzzle-loop
 ===========

-Implementation of Slither Link's Puzzle Loop game for CAP4621, Artificial Intelligence in LISP
+Implementation of Slither Link's Puzzle Loop game solver for CAP4621, Artificial Intelligence in LISP.

+This game can be found at www.puzzle-loop.com